Roy Goodacre: Early life and education

-Goodacre was born in Changi, Singapore, and was educated from 1978 at the Monmouth School, in Wales, where he went on to study Biology, Chemistry and Mathematics at 'A' level.
+Goodacre was born in Changi, Singapore, lived in Llantwit Major and was educated from 1978 at the Monmouth School, in Wales, where he went on to study Biology, Chemistry and Mathematics at 'A' level.
 He received a 2i-class honours degree in Microbiology from the University of Bristol, where he was a student at Badock Hall Halls of residence at the University of Bristol, and remained to study for a PhD in pyrolysis-MS for bacterial identification with the bacteriologist Dr Roger Berkeley at the University of Bristol, defending his thesis in 1992.
 While in Bristol he met his wife: they married in 1991, celebrating 30 years of marriage in 2021, and have one daughter.

 Career

 Following his PhD, Goodacre took up a postdoctoral research position at Aberystwyth University between 1992 and 1995, and began his own research laboratory in 1995, with the award of a Wellcome Trust Research Career Development Fellowship, which he held until 1999, when he received tenure as a lecturer in Microbiology at Aberystwyth University.
-He moved to UMIST, which merged to become the University of Manchester, first as Reader in Analytical Science (Dept. of Chemistry, 2003–05) and then as Professor of Biological Chemistry, from 2005–2018.
+He moved to UMIST, which merged to become the University of Manchester, first as Reader in Analytical Science (Dept. of Chemistry, 2003–05) and then as Professor of Biological Chemistry, from 2005 to 2018.
 Goodacre was then recruited to the University of Liverpool to become Director of the Centre for Metabolomics Research (2018-).

 Goodacre is the founder and current Editor-in-Chief of the peer-reviewed scientific journal Metabolomics.
 He is an Editorial Advisory Board member for the following journals: Analyst (2014-); Journal of Analytical and Applied Pyrolysis (1997-); Spectrochimica Acta A: Molecular and Biomolecular Spectroscopy (2016-).

-Goodacre is a Founder and Director of the Metabolomics Society (2005–15, 2020–22) and currently its President.
+Goodacre is a Founder and Director of the Metabolomics Society (2005–15, 2020–26) and served as President from 2022 to 2024.
 Since 2008 he is also a Director of the Metabolic Profiling Forum.

-He served as a Committee member of Royal Society of Chemistry's Analytical Division Council (2019-22).
+He served as a Committee member of Royal Society of Chemistry's Analytical Division Council (2019–22).

 Since 2019 Goodacre has been a Trustee of the Analytical Chemistry Trust Fund (ACTF).

 Goodacre has supervised, and graduated, 53 PhD, 7 MSc and 2 MPhil postgraduate students.